 Letters of Recommendation

-Two letters of recommendation are required, but you may submit up to three.
-We strongly encourage you to submit your two required letters from academic sources.
+Two letters of recommendation are required.
+We strongly recommend that your two required letters come from academic sources.
 If you feel a third letter, perhaps from a professional experience, might contribute additional perspective or dimension to your candidacy, you may arrange for the supplemental, optional recommendation to be included with your application.
-Letters should be requested and submitted via the online application.